 - 7.2.1 The Garden Community will contain a number of distinct character areas, creating an interesting series of spatial and visual experiences as one moves through it.
-The use of character areas also ensures the site engages thoughtfully with its spatial context, helping to connect to the existing residential area of Woodhouse, and also acting as a key gateway to existing surrounding settlements and the proposed Bradley Park development immediately south in neighbouring Kirklees. - 7.2.2 Subtle differences in design, the scale of buildings and their relationship to adjacent landscape spaces will help to define these different areas, while maintaining an overall sense of unity across the site as a whole. - 7.2.3 There should be a broad range of different house types and groupings across the site and within individual streets and spaces to create pleasing variety, offer real choice across all phases, and ensure the creation of a place with a distinct character of its own.
+The use of character areas also ensures the site engages thoughtfully with its spatial context, helping to connect to the existing built area including Clifton and Brighouse Town Centre, and also acting as a key gateway to the wider countryside and surrounding settlements. - 7.2.2 Subtle differences in design, the scale of buildings and their relationship to adjacent landscape spaces will help to define these different areas, while maintaining an overall sense of unity across the site as a whole. - 7.2.3 There should be a broad range of different house types and groupings across the site and within individual streets and spaces to create pleasing variety, offer real choice across all phases, and ensure the creation of a place with a distinct character of its own.